Better employee health by design

 I defined the strategy for balancing user goals and business needs (sometimes at odds with one another).
 My team introduced a modular, adaptive layout system that flexed to individual health journeys and employer objectives, ensuring the experience felt tailored while maintaining consistency across audiences.

-Prioritizing points, progress, and pals.
+Prioritize points, progress, and pals

 Research revealed that process indicators, social connection, and rewards drove sustained engagement.
 Teams brought points, streaks, and leaderboards into the core experience, turning abstract motivation into visible, actionable momentum.